 - 8.1 The Trust will endeavour to ensure that Relationships Education, RSE, and Health Education is accessible for all pupils.
 We are aware that some pupils are more vulnerable to exploitation, bullying and other issues due to the nature of their SEND.
 Relationships Education, RSE and Health Education may be particularly important for such pupils, for example those with Social, Emotional and Mental Health needs or learning disabilities.
-Teaching will be sensitive, age-appropriate, developmentally appropriate, differentiated and personalised to meet the specific needs of pupils at different developmental stages. - 8.2 Staff will make reasonable adjustments to alleviate disadvantage faced by pupils with disabilities and will be mindful of the SEND Code of Practice and our Trust's SEND Policy when planning for these subjects.
-Staff will use a variety of different strategies to ensure that all pupils have access to the same information, which include using videos to support learning, practical activities, paired and group activities, small group interventions and role play activities.
+Teaching will be sensitive, age-appropriate, developmentally appropriate, differentiated and personalised to meet the specific needs of pupils at different developmental stages. - 8.2 Staff will make reasonable adjustments to alleviate disadvantage faced by pupils with disabilities and will be mindful of the SEND Code of Practice and the Trust's SEND Policy when planning for these subjects.
+Staff will use a variety of different strategies to ensure that all pupils have access to the same information, which include but are limited to pre-teaching of content and vocabulary, guest speakers, use of interactive resources to support different media of learning.

-9. | Right to Request Withdrawal from Sex Education
+9 | Right to Request Withdrawal from Sex Education

-- 9.1 Our Trust hopes that parents will feel comfortable with, and understand the importance of, the education provided to their children as described in this policy. - 9.2 Parents of children in primary academies have the right to withdraw their child from sex education and should state this in writing and send it to the principal.
-Parents of children in secondary academies have the right to request that their child be withdrawn from some or all sex education aspects of RSE. - 9.3 Before withdrawing or making a request, our Trust strongly urges parents to carefully consider their decision as sex education is a vital part of the school curriculum and supports child development.
-Parents cannot withdraw their child from Relationships Education or Health Education or the elements on human growth and reproduction which fall under the science curriculum. - 9.4 Any parent wishing to withdraw their child from sex education in a secondary academy should put their request in writing and send it to the Principal who will arrange a meeting to discuss their concerns.
-Once those discussions have taken place, except in exceptional circumstances, the school will respect the parents' request to withdraw the child, up to and until three terms before the child turns 16.
-After that point, if the child wishes to receive sex education rather than be withdrawn, the school will arrange to provide the child with sex education during one of those terms. - 9.5 If a pupil is excused from sex education the respective academy will ensure that the pupil receives appropriate, purposeful education during the period of withdrawal.
+9.1 The Trust hopes that parents will feel comfortable with, and understand the importance of, the education provided to their children as described in this policy.

+- 9.2 Parents of children in primary academies have the right to withdraw their child from sex education and should state this in writing and send it to Mr Iain MacDonald.
+Parents of children in secondary academies have the right to request that their child be withdrawn from some or all of the sex education aspects of RSE. - 9.3 Before withdrawing or making a request, the Trust strongly urges parents to carefully consider their decision as sex education is a vital part of the school curriculum and supports child development.
+Parents cannot withdraw their child from Relationships Education or Health Education or the elements on human growth and reproduction which fall under the National Curriculum science OR the science curriculum - 9.4 If a pupil is excused from sex education the respective academy will ensure that the pupil receives appropriate, purposeful education during the period of withdrawal.

-10. | Confidentiality and Child Protection
+10 | Confidentiality and Child Protection